inaimathi/langnostic/drafts/ai-blog-reader-take-two.md

 ## On reading things wrong sometimes

 Tortoise TTS [doesn't always pronounce things correctly](https://github.com/neonbjb/tortoise-tts/issues/392).
 For instance, "TTS" as "tits" instead of "tee tee ess", "ChatGPT" as "Chat" or "Chat gipt" instead of "Chat jee pee tee".
-It also, surprise, doesn't pronounce emojis at all. _And_ it embarrasses me by pronouncing various Toronto-related words wrong _in my own voice_.
+It also, surprise, doesn't pronounce emojis at all. _And_ it embarrasses me by mispronouncing various Toronto-related words _in my own voice_.
 I think I could eventually solve some of this by training it further, and I'm going to try that eventually, but I'm also going to do [this](https://github.com/inaimathi/catwalk/blob/master/blogcast/horrifying_hacks.py).

 Sometimes, the correct solution is a thing that's nebulous or risky enough that you want some stopgap in the short term.
 And when that happens, it's helpful to name it in a way that reminds you that it _is_ a stopgap.
 Hence, `horrifying_hacks.py`.
-As of this writing, it's
+As of this writing, it contains

 ```python
 import re